-This Property Management Plan (PMP) identifies Land Use Controls (LUCs) and restrictions for specific Areas of Concern/Munitions Response Sites (AOCs/MRSs) at the former Ravenna Army Ammunition Plant (RVAAP), now known and operated as the Camp Ravenna Joint Military Training Center (Camp Ravenna) by the Ohio Army National Guard (OHARNG).
+This Property Management Plan (PMP) identifies Land Use Controls (LUCs) and restrictions for specific Areas of Concern/Munitions Response Sites (AOCs/MRSs) at the former Ravenna Army Ammunition Plant (RVAAP), now known and operated as the Camp James A. Garfield Joint Military Training Center (CJAG) by the Ohio Army National Guard (OHARNG).
+CJAG was also formerly known as Camp Ravenna and may be referred to in this document as the "the facility", "RVAAP" or "CJAG".
 The procedures described herein are intended to comply with the Department of Defense (DoD) Manual, Defense Environmental Restoration Program (DERP) Management, Number 4715.20, March 9, 2012, (Department of Defense Office of the Under Secretary of Defense for Acquisition, Technology and Logistics) and Ohio Revised Code (ORC) 5913.10.

 Land Use Controls include any physical, legal, or administrative mechanism that places restrictions on the use of, or limits access to, real property to prevent exposure to contaminants at concentrations greater than permissible levels or other safety issues.
 The intent of using these controls is to protect the integrity of the remedy (if present) and human health and the environment by limiting the activities that may occur at an AOC/MRS. Land Use Controls are part of a remedial decision where there may be potential risks or safety issues associated with contaminants not fully eliminated by remedial actions.
-When implemented, these LUCs provide protection to individuals by limiting and/or preventing activities which could potentially result in risks to people using and working at the AOC/MRS. The Army is responsible to control land use on active installations such as at Camp Ravenna and can internally restrict the use of such property.
+When implemented, these LUCs provide protection to individuals by limiting and/or preventing activities which could potentially result in risks to people using and working at the AOC/MRS. The Army is responsible to control land use on active installations such as at the facility and can internally restrict the use of such property.